varunjohn/Audio-Recording-Animation/README.md

 implementation 'com.varunjohn1990.libraries:WhatsappMessengerView:2.0.0'
 ```

 ## How to use

+**NOTE: Check the sample app project code**

-The chatting activity has to be empty and give the id
+The chatting activity layout file has to be empty with just a ViewGroup and give it an id.

 ```
 <?xml version="1.0" encoding="utf-8"?>